aolivier23/skyline/README.md

 - Emission from texture for window lights in night scenes.
 I've left emission as a member variable of material for now.
 - Support higher resolution sky texture in the example.
 - Textured inner box for all buildings and do fresnel equations based on "alpha" channel to transmit light into buildings.
+- I'm still seeing a circle pattern in sampled textures from far away.
+Is this a bug in normal vectors for boxes?
+Do I need a larger epsilon for my box calculations?

 ##Sky